Search

 A code enforcement officer is responsible for evaluating, educating, and enforcing local codes as well as providing other administrative services that fit within code enforcement guidelines.

 It is a respected and important civic position, but how often has an adult heard a child say, “I want to grow up to be a code enforcement officer”?
-As a result, there are not a lot of people who seek to be a CEO, therefore the supply of qualified individuals is limited.
+As a result, there are not a lot of people who seek to be a CEO, therefore the supply of qualified individuals is limited.“The

-“The position of Code Enforcement Officer can be a difficult one to fill, but Raymond has been fortunate to have always had dedicated and talented professionals join our staff,” said Raymond Town Manager Don Willard.
+position of Code Enforcement Officer can be a difficult one to fill, but

-“It may be a surprise to most people, but I use my degree all day long in my position as a Code Enforcement Officer,” Sirois said.
-“Communicating effectively and proactive listening are both imperative to the success of this position and my educational background has prepared me well.”
+may be a surprise to most people, but I use my degree all day long in my

-Sirois has gained much experience in a variety of Civil Service and Town positions as well, that included working for the Cable TV Department for the Town of Poland which opened the doors to a
+has gained much experience in a variety of Civil Service and Town positions as

 CEO administrative position.

-“While I worked in Poland in the Code Enforcement Office, I went through code enforcement training and gained my certifications.”
+I worked in Poland in the Code Enforcement Office, I went through code

 After a few years at Poland, Sirois applied and was selected by the Town of Casco to be their Code Enforcement Officer.